juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 In the _Registered_ state, the following additional information is stored corresponding to the registration:

 / version: \ A 16-byte value that uniquely identifies this registration for this user across all configured _Realms_.
 The version is random so that a malicious realm can't force a client to run out of versions.
+The version is also used as a salt that is combined with the user's PIN.
 / oprfPrivateKeys#sub[i]: \ A realm-specific OPRF private key derived by secret sharing a random root key.
 / unlockKeyCommitment: \ A 32-byte value derived during registration from the OPRF result used to verify the _unlockKey_.
 / oprfSignedPublicKey#sub[i]: \ A signed public key that corresponds to the _oprfPrivateKeys#sub[i]_ for this realm.
 Wraps the _publicKey_, a _signature_, and the public _verifyingKey_ for the _signingKey_ used to generate the _signature_.
 / unlockKeyTag#sub[i]: \ A tag unique to this _Realm#sub[i]_ derived during registration from the _unlockKey_.
 The client will reconstruct this tag during recovery to prove knowledge of the _PIN_ and be granted access to the secret.
-/ encryptionKeyScalarShares#sub[i]: \ A single share of the random scalar used to derive the `encryptionKey` for the user's secret.
+/ encryptionKeyScalarShares#sub[i]: \ A single share of the random scalar used to derive the _encryptionKey_ for the user's secret.
 Even if _threshold_ shares were recovered, the _encryptionKey_ cannot be derived without knowing the user's _PIN_.
 / encryptedSecret: \ A copy of the user's encrypted secret.
 / encryptedSecretCommitment#sub[i]: \ A MAC derived from the _unlockKey_, _Realm#sub[id]_, encryptionKeyScalarShares#sub[i], and _encryptedSecret_.
 During recovery, the client can reconstruct this MAC to verify if _Realm#sub[i]_ has returned a valid share and secret.
 / allowedGuesses: \ The maximum number of guesses allowed before the registration is permanently deleted by the _Realm#sub[i]_.